roadfoodr/tinware/prompts/tinware-PRD-current.md

 ### 4.8 Settings and Customization
 - Option to clear cached data
-- Potential for future customization options
+- Centralized configuration for game settings (e.g., transition delays)

 ### 4.9 Retry Functionality
-- Option to retry the current word set after viewing all answers
+- Option to retry the current scenario after viewing all answers
 - Allows users to practice with challenging word sets

 ## 5. User Flow and Gameplay